pirovc/ganon/docs/default_databases.md

 ## Reducing database size

-### Filter type (IBF and HIBF)

-The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the default Interleaved Bloom Filter (IBF) and generates *smaller* databases with *faster* query times ([article](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02971-4){target="_blank"}).
-However, the HIBF takes a little longer to build and has less flexibility regarding size and further options in ganon.
-You can choose which filter to use with the `--filter-type` parameter in `ganon build` and `ganon build-custom`.

-Due to differences between the default IBF used in ganon and the HIBF, it is recommended to lower the false positive when using the HIBF.
-The default value for high sensitivity is 1% (`--filter-type hibf --max-fp 0.001`).

-!!! hint
-    - For large unbalanced reference sets, lots of reads to query -> HIBF (default)
-    - For quick database build and more flexibility -> IBF

 ### False positive rate

 A higher `--max-fp` value will generate a smaller database but with a higher number of false positive matches on classification.
 [More details](custom_databases.md#false-positive-and-size-max-fp-filter-size).
 Values between `0.001` (0.1%) and `0.3` (30%) are generally used.